About The Stevie Awards

 The German Stevie Awards are open to all organizations operating in Germany.

-A: The American Business Awards are the only national, all-encompassing business awards program in the United States.
+A: The Stevie Awards for Women in Business are the only global, all-encompassing business awards program for women executives, women entrepreneurs, and the organizations they run.

 Q: Who are the sponsors?

-A: The sponsors include many of the leading business-to-business publishers and marketers in the U.S. Click here to learn about our sponsors.
+A: The sponsors include several of the leading business-to-business publishers and marketers.
+Click here to learn about our sponsors.

 Q: What are the categories?